QubitPi/leadership-blogs/src/content/posts/machine-learning/index.md

 :::

+1. __Document everything along the way__
-1. Frame the problem and look at the bit picture
+2. Frame the problem and look at the bit picture

    1. Define the objective in business terms
    2. How will the solution be used?